This post may contain affiliate links, which support the site at no cost to you.

 This cream is effective!
 If you read the Amazon reviews, people complain about the stickiness, but for microneedling you want the cream to be sticky, because otherwise you might forget that you have it on and needle it into your skin!
 So it’s a good thing for our purpose.

-If you’re looking in your grocery or drugstore, you’ll probably find this one and it’s pretty good.
-I used it before I used the Bengay; I just didn’t like the smell, but it was effective, and the brand is reliable.
+If you’re looking in your grocery or drugstore, you’ll probably find this one and it’s pretty good as well, and a little cheaper.
+I used it before I used the scented Bengay.
+I just didn’t like the smell, but it was effective, and the brand is reliable.
+I do think the smell is really unpleasant.

 What about this one I found on Amazon?